What to Wear on a Plane

 As can be seen above, if you are transiting from one hot country to another a pair of shorts in your bag is essential.
 The trip in the far right photo involved 3 flights UK to Holland, Holland to Doha and Doha to Thailand.
 When travelling from a cold climate to a hot climate it pays to be prepared!
-Also the slip on shoe, as mentioned before make airport security easy!
+Also, the slip-on shoe, as mentioned before makes airport security easy!

 Make sure you’re comfortable!

 A point worth mentioning, make sure you’ll be comfortable when you arrive at your destination airport.
 I’ve lost count of the number of times I’ve seen people get off planes in shorts and T-shirts when returning from a tropical climate.
 Only to find it’s cold and raining.
 In the middle of winter.